 Rather, they save money by doing minimal marketing, and creating meals with fewer ingredients.

 Another way Dinnerly saves costs is by sending digital recipe cards instead of the printed kind.
-Here are the three recipes we got.

 Each recipe has step-by-step instructions, with six steps or less.